NChanard/Genomic2DTK/README.md

 ### A. Variables
 **Names**
 Variable names must be written according to the camelCase convention. ***i.e.*** entirely in lower case except for the first letters of the second and subsequent words.
 After the name of a variable try to put an extension separated by a dot.
 This extension informs about the object class of the variable.
-The extension must be- written entirely in lower case and must be an abbreviation.
-For variables that have several possible object classes you could separate the extensions by an   underscore.
+The extension must be written entirely in lower case and must be an abbreviation.
+For variables that have several possible object classes, you could separate the extensions by an underscore.
--

 **Extensions**
 - .chr \<character> ...
 - .pth \<character> File path